 The Alpine theme adds a special quaintness to the downtown.
 Even today, city planners reference the original vision and favor the Alpine motif when reviewing plans for new construction.
 To learn more about Gaylord’s Alpine heritage, visit the Otsego County Historical Society in its storefront museum located at 320 W. Main Street, the site of a former cigar factory.

-Driving Tour of Otsego County
+Walking Tour of Otsego County

 Stretch those legs while you learn with a historical walking tour of our community!

 Check out the Otsego County Historical Society to learn more about our community’s past.